AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/local-development-environment/dispatcher-tools.md

 ---
-title: Configurar ferramentas do Dispatcher para AEM desenvolvimento as a Cloud Service
+title: Configurar ferramentas do Dispatcher para desenvolvimento as a Cloud Service no AEM
-description: AEM Ferramentas do Dispatcher do SDK facilita o desenvolvimento local de projetos do Adobe Experience Manager (AEM), facilitando a instalação, a execução e a solução de problemas do Dispatcher localmente.
+description: As ferramentas do Dispatcher do SDK do AEM facilitam o desenvolvimento local de projetos do Adobe Experience Manager (AEM), facilitando a instalação, a execução e a solução de problemas do Dispatcher localmente.
 version: Cloud Service
 topic: Development
 feature: Dispatcher, Developer Tools